Integrate with OpenAI

 ChatGPT is a conversational AI language model trained and designed to provide informative and engaging responses to users in natural language, and it supports multiple languages.
 It may be used in many different areas, such as customer service, education/training, personal assistants (summary, translations, planning), content creation, entertainment and programming.

 ChatGPT is created by OpenAI.
-The application ChatGPT is just the application that is available to the public, and it operates on top of the powerful GPT language model (as of April 2023, GPT-4 is the latest addition).
-OpenAI offers other models as well, such as DALL-E for image creation and Whisper for converting audio to text.
+The application ChatGPT is just the application that is available to the public, and it operates on top of powerful Large Language Models (LLMs).

 The great thing with OpenAI is that all of this is available through APIs.
-You may try the OpenAI API platform for free, but in general, it is pay-as-you-go.
+You may try the for free, but in general, it is pay-as-you-go.

 The key to getting the most value out of Chat API is to design a (input/questions) in an optimal way.
-You may read more on prompt design here.
+You may read more on prompt design .

 Once inside, you have access to a lot of tutorials.
-But technically, you only need to go to your Account and locate the API Keys menu.
-Generate a new API key and store it somewhere safely (for example, as a Secret in Appfarm Create).
+But technically, you only need to go to your Account and locate the .
+Generate a new API key and store it somewhere safely (for example, as a in Appfarm Create).

-The API we will be using in this example is the Chat Completion API.
+The API we will be using in this example is the .
 It takes a prompt and a few parameters as input, and returns the response from OpenAI.
+In the below example, we use text only as input, but the API also supports images and files.

 The integration is a simple web request.